 Podcast #1: You deserve a calm not frazzled Christmas

-It’s December and the Christmas decorations are going up!
+Halloween is over and already the Christmas decorations and gifts are available in the shops.
+Marketeers are teasing the Christmas ad campaigns and everyone is starting to talk about Christmas plans.
 It’s a fun time of year for many but the run up to Christmas can also be a stressful one.

 Do you find yourself with a long list of things to do, shopping, gifting, activities, people to see and events to attend?